trusslab/scoop/README.md

 make -j$(nproc)
 ```
 This will create an executable file named `Analyzer` in the project root directory.
+Note that you might need to modify the `CMakeLists.txt` file to point to the correct paths of the required libraries if you have installed them in a non-standard location.
+Additionally, you may need to modify the `CMakeLists.txt` file for different operating systems (e.g., Windows, MacOS) to ensure compatibility.

 ### Analyzer Configuration
 The analyzer can be configured before compilation by modifying the `CompilationFlags.hpp` file in the `include` directory.